top of page

 There are remains of a pagan Anglo-Saxon cemetery near to the river, south-east of the bridge.

-A number of 17th- and 18th-century cottages survive near the church and on High Street.
-Hall Farm is an early 16th-century building.
+A number of 17th- and 18th-century cottages still survive in Little Shelford.
+The oldest residential building, Hall Farm, is an early 16th-century building.

 A 14th-century house on High Street was moved there from Eaton Socon in 1966.

-The Three Horse Shoes inn, on the south-east side of Church Street, was used for parish meetings in the 1830s and survived until 1908 when it was demolished and a private house built on the site.
+The Three Horse Shoes inn, on the south-east side of Church Street, was used for parish meetings in the 1830s and survived until 1908 when it was demolished.
+A private house was built on the site.

-From the 18th century the parish was much influenced by the Wale family whose main seat was Shelford House or Hall, later known as the Old House.
+From the 18th century, the parish was strongly influenced by the Wale family whose main seat was Shelford House or Hall, later known as the Old House.

-In 1862 a cottage on Church Street, later known as The Studio, was opened by Col. R. G. Wale as a reading room and adult evening institute.
+In 1862 a cottage off Whittlesford Road later known as The Studio, was opened by Col. R. G. Wale as a reading room and adult evening institute.

-A fletcher was recorded in Little Shelford in the later 16th century, and there was also a weaver there in the later 18th century, but the main occupation in the parish long remained agriculture.
+A fletcher was recorded in Little Shelford in the later 16th century, and there was also a weaver in the village later 18th century.
+But the main occupation in the parish long remained agriculture.

 The parish had an alms house in 1666.